-The 12-Volt D.C. electrical system is a 12-Volt, 2-wire, negative ground type.
-The hot wire is positive, feeding trolling motor and light (if so equipped), and the negative return is by insulated wire to the negative terminal of the battery.
+The 12-Volt DC electrical system is a 12-Volt, 2-wire, negative ground type system.
+The hot wire is positive, feeding trolling motor and lights (if so equipped), and the negative return is by insulated wire to the negative terminal of the battery.
 (See Bow Panel Installation Sheet in your owner's package for wiring diagram.)